somerandompiggo/opengl-tutorial/tutorial.md

 ## What OpenGL is and what it isn't
 OpenGL, being a low level library doesn't do anything in the way of game logic, window management, sound, even perspective 3D rendering and other transformations. **OpenGL's sole purpose is to take geometry from you, the programmer and turn it into pixels on the screen.**

+The way OpenGL does this is via a process called rasterization.
+A specialized part of your GPU known as the rasterizer acts the same as those connect-the-dots puzzles you might have done as a kid.
+A series of points (vertices) is given, the area inside of the shape is identified and then colored in.
+In OpenGL, the vertex positions are defined by the vertex shader and the pixel colors are defined by the fragment shader.
+Fragment is mostly interchangeable with pixel.
+In DirectX, another graphics API they are just called pixel shaders.

 > "But if it doesn't manage windows or anything else, how do we even use it?"

 You could use your operating system's native APIs such as Win32 but if your end goal isn't to write [a 4kb demo](https://youtube.com/watch?v=jB0vBmiTr6o) you probably don't want that!